googlemaps-samples/android-samples/ApiDemos/kotlin/README.md

 They demonstrate most of the features available in the API.

-The Maps SDK for Android samples can be found under the `gms` gradle product flavor, while the Maps SDK V3 BETA samples can be found under the `v3` gradle product flavor.
+The Maps SDK for Android samples can be found under the `main` gradle product flavor, while the Maps SDK V3 BETA samples can be found under the `v3` gradle product flavor.
 The active product flavor can be modified through Android Studio’s “Build Variants” toolbar options.